perception30/codea/README.md

 ### Create and Edit Files

-Cline can create and edit files directly in your editor, presenting you a diff view of the changes.
-You can edit or revert Cline's changes directly in the diff view editor, or provide feedback in chat until you're satisfied with the result.
-Cline also monitors linter/compiler errors (missing imports, syntax errors, etc.) so he can fix issues that come up along the way on his own.
+Codea can create and edit files directly in your editor, presenting you a diff view of the changes.
+You can edit or revert Codea's changes directly in the diff view editor, or provide feedback in chat until you're satisfied with the result.
+Codea also monitors linter/compiler errors (missing imports, syntax errors, etc.) so he can fix issues that come up along the way on his own.

-All changes made by Cline are recorded in your file's Timeline, providing an easy way to track and revert modifications if needed.
+All changes made by Codea are recorded in your file's Timeline, providing an easy way to track and revert modifications if needed.

 <!-- Transparent pixel to create line break after floating image -->